crew-sherlock/Experiment1/docs/onboarding/running-with-docker.md

     > **Note**: The `docker-promptflow` image should be listed in the output.

-1. By default, the build process will package `./promptflow/inference` into the Docker image.
+1. By default, the build process will package `./promptflow/[PROJECT NAME]_inference` into the Docker image (where PROJECT NAME is the name of the github repository).
 Build arguments can be used to specify a different directory:

     ```bash
     docker compose build \